ksassaki1/ksassaki1/README.md

 My residency in Artificial Intelligence at the SENAI Londrina AI HUB, in partnership with UTFPR, has been essential for deepening my knowledge in machine learning and computer vision.
 During this residency, I have had the opportunity to develop multiple projects from real companies, addressing challenges involving programming (Python), data analysis, AI model implementation, and computer vision.

-Additionally, I am currently pursuing a professional master’s degree in Artificial Intelligence at the Federal University of Technology – Paraná (UTFPR), campus Cornélio Procópio, further expanding my skills and knowledge in technology and innovation.
+Additionally, I am currently pursuing a professional master’s degree in Artificial Intelligence at UTFPR – Paraná, campus Cornélio Procópio, further expanding my skills and knowledge in technology and innovation.

 ## 📚 Academic Background
 - **Electrical Engineering** - State University of Maringá (UEM), 2016